node-gh/gh-boilerplate/README.md

 ![Puppeteer Octocat](http://zno.io/RMHw/puppeteer.png)

-A NodeGH plugin for demonstrating how to create NodeGH plugins :)
+NodeGH plugin for demonstrating how to create NodeGH plugins :)

 > Maintained by [Your Name](https://github.com/yourname).